Jack Morlock

-John Morlock (April 7, 1916 – January 7, 1976) was an American football player.
+John Morlock (April 7, 1916 – January 7, 1976) was an American professional football player.

 A native of McKeesport, Pennsylvania, Morlock attended Moundsville High School in West Virginia and then played college football and basketball at Marshall University.
+He was selected by the United Press as a first-team forward on the 1939 All-Buckeye Conference football team.

-He was selected by the Detroit Lions with the 126th pick in the 1940 NFL Draft.
+He was selected by the Detroit Lions with the 126th pick in the 1940 NFL draft.
 He appeared in four games as a halfback for the Lions during the 1940 season.